Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 The leader's left-hand ring and middle fingers point to the left.

+The leader's right-hand ring and middle fingers point to the right.

 ### Goofy

 This is mirror image of the [open] position.
 The leader's right-hand ring finger